 Janice Tramel, MS-HPE, PA-C Emeritus, began her career in health care as a licensed vocational nurse after completing a program at Pasadena City College through the Congressional Manpower Development Act of 1965.
 Then in 1972, she was accepted into a pilot program at Los Angeles Trade Technical College to become a registered nurse.
 Tramel first considered the physician assistant profession while she was a registered nurse at Los Angeles County Hospital in 1974.

-Having worked with PAs in the emergency department, she had caught herself wondering if she could do the same procedures they were doing on patients and when she caught sight of a hospital flyer announcing that the University of South California PA Program was taking applications, she didn’t let the fact that the deadline had already passed deter her from applying.
+Having worked with PAs in the emergency department, she had caught herself wondering if she could do the same procedures they were doing on patients and when she caught sight of a hospital flyer announcing that the University of Southern California (USC) PA Program was taking applications, she didn’t let the fact that the deadline had already passed deter her from applying.
 Showing up to the first of her two interviews, she felt incredibly nervous with seven men sitting behind a long table opposite her single chair, and when they asked why she didn’t want to become a nurse practitioner instead, Tramel was ready to step up and do whatever she could to embrace the PA profession.

 Well-matched by the mission and drive of the USC PA Program, she found herself in class during the day and doing rotations in the evening, while supporting her two daughters.
 Her final preceptorship was at the Kaiser Permanente in East Los Angeles, where they offered her a job in family medicine after completing the program in 1977.